Employment Law Coverage across Great Britain

 The effectiveness of this can largely depend on the reason you are suing your employer but, if possible, you should try and talk to your supervisor or line manager to resolve the issue and iron out any misunderstandings.
 If you are a member of a trade union you could speak to one of your union representatives for advice and assistance.

-If these attempts fail then you should contact an expert employment lawyer who will, again, make sure that every attempt has been made to try and resolve the issues in question.
+If these attempts fail or do not lead to the desired outcome for you then you should contact an expert employment lawyer who will, again, make sure that every attempt has been made to try and resolve the issues in question.
 If necessary, your employment solicitor will advise you to take the matter to an employment tribunal hearing where you will present your case (including all of the evidence against your employers).

 Your employer will also be able to present their case at the hearing.
 An employment hearing Judge will decide whether or not your case is successful and, if so, what amount of damages (or other form of compensation) should be awarded to you.
 You have the option of representing yourself at the hearing but it is often beneficial to have an expert employment lawyer representing you as they are experienced in these matters.